hun9pham/freertos-roadmap/Project/Access shared resource using Mutex/README.md

 ### Overview

-This project uses FreeRTOS's AIP function to create two task and be described below.
-After starts the scheduler, the context switching between two task begin.
-This example uses heap_2 supporting for delete a task.
+This project creates two tasks to access the global variable g_SharedResource.
-* Task 1 - Blue Led Blinky <br>
+* Task 1 - Task Up <br>
-The blue LED blinky is implemented by the void vTask_BlueBlinky() function in file main.
-It uses vTaskDelayUntil() to create a periodic task and increase the counter variable named g_ui32Counter after two vTaskDelayUntil() function called.
-At the first time, when counter variable reaches 10 ticks, task 2 will be delete by vTaskDelete() function.
-After that, every count to 5 ticks by counter variable, task 2 will be created and deleted periodically.
+The task up is implemented by the void vTask_ShareResourceUp function and has the priority level below task 2 (specifically 1).
+This task when accessing the global variable g_SharedResource and make it increase.
+When the mutex is held by this task, the green led will turn on to signal that this task is occupying the mutex.
+If the task 2 has priority higher tries to take Mutex, the priority of task 1 will inherit priority from task 2. <br>
+When this task does not hold the mutex, it will wait until the mutex is released via the portMAX_DELAY parameter <br>
-* Task 2 - Green Led Blinky <br>
+* Task 2 - Task Down <br>
-The green LED blinky is implemented by the void vTask_GreenBlinky() function in file main.
-This task have priority lower than task 1 and it will blink green LED periodically.
+The task down is implemented by the void vTask_ShareResourceDown() and has the priority level 2.
+Like task 1, this task will also occupy the mutex when accessing g_SharedResource.<br>
+When this task does not hold the mutex and is not in block state, it will immediately request permission to hold the mutex through the second parameter set to 0 of the xSemaphoreTake() function.

 ### Expected Behavior
 <p>